Help us help others.

-Your gift of $125 can cover 3 hours of on-the-job support for people with developmental disabilities, helping to ensure their long-term success at work.
+Your gift of $125 can cover three hours of on-the-job support for people with disabilities, helping to ensure their long-term success at work.

-Your gift of $250 can provide 3 hours of registered nursing services to ensure the health and well-being of those we serve.
+Your gift of $250 can provide three hours of registered nursing services to ensure the health and well-being of those we serve.

-Your gift of $500 can cover 1 week of a summer internship for a teen with a developmental disability to help ensure his or her future job success.
+Your gift of $500 can cover one week of a summer internship for a teen with a disability to help ensure his or her future job success.